kentanakadpp/mat_symLevy_FT_codes/README.md

 The roles of the source files and their relationships are explained below.

-[Main programs for the numerical experiments]
+[Main programs for the numerical experiments in the article]

 Example 1 in the article
 - exA_FuncErrPlot_SymVG.m --- Program to plot the exact solutions and the errors of the numerical solutions for Example 1 (Figs. 4,5 in the article).
 This program uses function "LevyPDE_SolFunc_IIone.m" explained below.